piface/pifacedigitalio/README.md

 The PiFace Digital Input/Output module.

-*The PiFace Digital IO module uses Python 3 and is incompatible with Python 2*
+**The PiFace Digital IO module uses Python 3 and is incompatible with Python 2 (You have to type python3 instead of python)**

 Installation
 ============